tytydraco/yessleep/out/Soda_Head.md

 Suddenly a stream of high pressure cola shot forth from Soda Head's mouth towards Bart's face.
 It had so much force and pressure that it blew a hole right through Bart's head!

 Soda Head turned towards me as Bart's body fell dead to the floor.
-He now was sweating cola and had cola tars draining from his eyes.
+He now was sweating cola and had cola tears draining from his eyes.
 His face was still stoic as if in a trance.

 I ran back into the kitchen to get cover as he unleashed another blast of cola death.
 It missed me but hit the hot oil in the deep fryer which began to boil with a deafening gurgle as it splattered hot oil in all directions.